Purplepro/fact-engine/README.md

 # fact-engine
-A search option utilizing llm to generate random facts about a topic a user searches
+A search field utilizing llm to generate random facts about a topic a user searches